ylxdzsw/Fire.jl/README.md

 - String / AbstractString / Symbol
 - "basic" number types like `Int32`, `AbstractFloat`, etc.
-- Vector of above types
 - VarArgs of above types
+- Vector of above types is allowed in optional arguments
-- Bool is only allowed in optional arguments, and will be parsed as flag.
+- Bool is allowed in optional arguments, and will be parsed as flag